Terrorizer

-Terrorizer is an American grindcore band from Los Angeles, California.
-It was originally formed in 1985 as Unknown Death by vocalist Oscar Garcia and guitarist Jesse Pintado.
-They would rename themselves Terrorizer after recruiting drummer Pete Sandoval, who remains the band's sole constant member throughout their discography, in 1986.
-The band's current lineup consists of Sandoval, bassist David Vincent, vocalist Brian Werner and guitarist Richie Brown.
-They are currently signed to Earache Records.
+Terrorizer is an American deathgrind band from Los Angeles, California.
+It was formed in 1985 as Unknown Death by vocalist Oscar Garcia and guitarist Jesse Pintado.
+They renamed themselves Terrorizer after recruiting drummer Pete Sandoval, who is the band's sole constant member, in 1986.
+The band's lineup consists of Sandoval, bassist David Vincent, guitarist Richie Brown and vocalist Antony Hämäläinen.
+They are signed to Earache Records.

-Terrorizer struggled to find success during their initial existence, and would disband in 1988 after Sandoval left to join Morbid Angel.
-They were briefly regrouped by David Vincent to record their highly influential debut album World Downfall (1989), before they split up again later that year when Pintado left to join Napalm Death.
-In 2005, Pintado and Sandoval reformed Terrorizer without Garcia, recording and released their second album Darker Days Ahead in 2006.
-Terrorizer became inactive once again due to Pintado's death only five days after the album's release on August 27, 2006.
-After being revived by Sandoval in 2009, Terrorizer has released two more albums, Hordes of Zombies (2012) and Caustic Attack (2018), each featuring a different lineup.
+Terrorizer struggled to find success and disbanded in 1988 after Sandoval joined Morbid Angel.
+They briefly regrouped with David Vincent to record the debut album World Downfall (1989).
+They split up again later that year when Pintado joined Napalm Death.
+In 2005, Pintado and Sandoval reformed Terrorizer without Garcia, recording and released their second album, Darker Days Ahead, in 2006.
+Terrorizer became inactive due to Pintado's death five days after the album's release on August 27, 2006.
+After Sandoval revived it in 2009, Terrorizer has released two more albums, Hordes of Zombies (2012) and Caustic Attack (2018), each featuring a different lineup.

 History

 Early history (1985–1988)

-In 1985, after a brief stint in a band called Majesty, Oscar Garcia began searching around the Los Angeles area for musicians he could form a band with which he could front as both a vocalist and guitarist.
-Garcia first met guitarist Jesse Pintado, and after helping each other with their guitar skills, the two formed a thrash metal band known as Unknown Death.
-Afterwards, Garcia and Pintado recruited bassist Alfred "Garvey" Estrada and a drummer mononymously known as "Fish".
+In 1985, after a brief membership with Majesty, vocalist and guitarist Oscar Garcia searching Los Angeles for musicians to form a band he could front.
+Garcia met guitarist Jesse Pintado, and they formed thrash metal band Unknown Death.
+Garcia and Pintado recruited bassist Alfred "Garvey" Estrada and a drummer known as "Fish".

-Initially taking inspiration from thrash metal acts such as Slayer and Celtic Frost, Garcia and Pintado would soon decide to take Unknown Death in a faster direction, after Pintado received a demo tape featuring what would become the A-side to Napalm Death's Scum (1987).
-Garcia recalled: "I remember one day, [Pintado] said, 'Check this out'.
+Inspired by Slayer and Celtic Frost, Garcia and Pintado took Unknown Death in a faster direction, after Pintado received a demo tape featuring the A-side to Napalm Death's Scum (1987).
+Garcia recalled, "I remember one day, [Pintado] said, 'Check this out'.
 And when I listened to it for the first time, I called him and said, 'That's it, that's the way I wanna play'."
-Fish was unable to play to the speeds that Garcia and Pintado wanted, and he soon left the band.
-Upon the recommendation of a friend, drummer Pete Sandoval auditioned for Unknown Death and was instantly hired.
+Fish was unable to play to the speeds that Garcia and Pintado wanted, and he left the band.
+Drummer Pete Sandoval auditioned and was hired for Unknown Death.
 "The first beat that [Sandoval] played was a superfast beat, and when we heard that, Jesse and I looked at each other and we looked at Pete, and we were like, 'Hey man, you wanna join this band?'
 And he said, 'You guys haven't seen me play.'
 And I said, 'We've heard enough'."
-Sandoval's drumming style complemented Unknown Death's older songs, and Garcia felt that "everything just started to click" musically when he joined the band.
-Unknown Death soon changed their name to Decomposed, and then to Terrorizer, after a song of the same name by Master.
+Sandoval's drumming complemented Unknown Death's older songs, and Garcia felt that "everything just started to click" when he joined the band.
+Unknown Death changed their name to Decomposed and then to Terrorizer, after a song of the same name by Master.